MEET US

 Liz previously worked at Maine Maritime Academy.
 She first became engaged in the work of preventing and responding to incidents of interpersonal violence as a volunteer on the crisis hotline for the Rutland Vermont Women’s Shelter.

 Mary Kamradt brings over 20 years of administrative management in Human Resources and data administration.
-Before joining Finding Our Voices, she worked as the data coordinator for the largest domestic violence agency in Seattle, WA where she performed data reporting in compliance with all government contracts and also maintained the confidential client database.
+Before joining Finding Our Voices, she worked as the data coordinator for the largest domestic violence agency in Seattle, WA, where she performed data reporting in compliance with all government contracts and also maintained the confidential client database.
 She is committed to utilizing her professional skills and lived experiences to support survivors and educate the community about domestic violence in Maine.

 Listen to Patrisha’s Podcast with Mary here.